norddjurs/NDK-Framework/README.md

 #NDK FRAMEWORK
 The NDK Framework is a lightweight framework used for developing small programs for Norddjurs Kommune.
-The framework standardizes development og plugins and takes care of the following trivial tasks:
+The framework standardizes development of plugins and takes care of the following trivial tasks:

 * Configuration (store, read and write configuration)
 * Logging (where to log and what to log)
 * Resource loading (easy load resources from plugin assembly)
 * Mail sending (send e-mail messages)
-* Database connection (connect to database and execut queries)
+* Database connection (connect to database and execute queries)
-* Execution (execute as commandline program or as a service)
+* Execution (execute plugin from the commandline or as a service)

 The idea with the framework, it to make it easy for the plugin developer to use the resources mentioned above, without knowledge about how they are configured.